Deiv101/Linear-Regression-Model/README.md

 ### Goal
 > To predict housing costs/prices using the given features.

-Perhaps it is important to know what the columns in this dataset mean in full as they have benn shortened to make appear neat in csv file.
+Perhaps it is important to know what the columns in this dataset mean in full as they have benn shortened to make appear neat in a dataframe.

 - **CRIM** - per capita crime rate by town
 - **ZN** - proportion of residential land zoned for lots over 25,000 sq.ft.